I first published this article back in June of 2014. A lot has changed.

 We love the lifestyle we have now.
 My husband still golfs with the guys.
 Five of our 12 grandchildren are grown.
 One granddaughters will marry in September.
 I have a beautiful flower garden that gives me great joy.
 Blogging gives me an outlet and I still have a wonderful time doing artwork with my younger grandchildren.

 Is there a guide book for any of this?
 I would never have dreamed that we would have changed our directions that many times.
-I don't think any book could have forcast that.
-I could write a great book that gave the reader a general idea of what they were in for but I could not guide them.
+I don't think any book could have guided us through all those changes.
+I could write a great book that gave the reader a general idea of what they were in for but I could not lead them.
 One of the central issues in the retirement like mine is actually living full time with your spouse and finding a way to compromise your way through life.
 Compromise the the key.
 The "how" is entirely up to you.

 I would be interested in having you add your thought about your retirement list in the comments.
 How is it working out for you?